Customer Service Lines Open Mon-Fri 9am-6pm

 So if you have £5,000 worth of damage on a £20,000 brand new car then your motor insurer will most likely repair the vehicle.
 If the very same £5,000 worth of damage occurs on an older vehicle then that vehicle will be written off.

-Another type of car owner who would not benefit from any form of Gap Insurance is one who would not be impacted by a financial loss if the car was written off or stolen.
+Another type of car owner who would not benefit from any form of GAP Insurance is one who would not be impacted by a financial loss if the car was written off or stolen.
 Perhaps you would not have any outstanding finance balance to worry about.
 Perhaps you are not concerned about the cost of a replacement vehicle.
-In this case, the Gap Insurance may not be for you.
+In this case, GAP Insurance may not be for you.

-It is possible that you could find Gap Insurance for contract hire cover on older cars, indeed GapInsurance123 will provide such cover for cars up to 10 years old.
+It is possible that you could find GAP Insurance for contract hire cover on older cars, indeed GAPInsurance123 will provide such Contract Hire GAP Insurance or Lease GAP Insurance for cars up to 10 years old.
 However, Contract Hire agreements tend to be on new, or nearly new cars, so it is unlikely you will need this type of finance cover.

-There are many types of Gap Insurance policies, so you may want to check a few details before buying cover.
+There are many types of GAP Insurance policies, and all will have terms, conditions and exclusions.
+You may want to check a few details before buying cover.

 These can include: